Picture Stolen Watermark Register Copyright

 Who • What • Where • When • Why • How

-Photos accompanying an article or are set up on a website, sells a newspaper or magazine much better and makes the website much more attractive!
-The demand on images is high!
-IN these days no one wants to pay, or just does not have a budget for that!
+Photographs accompanying an article or are set up on a website sell a newspaper or magazine much better and make the site much more attractive!
+The demand for photographs is high!
+These days no one wants to pay or just does not have a budget for that!

-Did you know, the Internet, you are right now using, every body is surfing with sunglasses or not, you can cross borders without showing any passport or getting the ‘bags’ checked by the customs each time you cross the “invisible country border”!
-Images pulled out in a website sitting in Australia, flipping in just 1-3 seconds into a website sitting in Europe, or from the US to Russia, Swissyland to Vietnam….etc.!!
-Wish I could travel that fast too!
-Beam me up Mr. Scotty! 🙂
+Did you know, the Internet, you are right now using it, you can cross borders without showing any passport.
+Or getting the ‘bags’ checked by the customs each time you cross the “invisible country border”!
+Undoubtedly, right now, a photograph is pulled out in a website sitting in Australia, flipping in just 1-3 seconds into a website sitting in Europe, or from the US to Russia, Switzerland to Vietnam….etc.!!
+I wish I as well could travel that fast too!
+Beam me up, Mr. Scotty!

-Many Professional Photographers Have To Fight For Their Stolen Images
+Many Professional Photographers Have To Fight For Their Stolen Photographs

-I am one of them in the sardine swarm in the big ocean, called Internet!
+I am one of them in the sardine swarm in the big ocean, called the Internet!

-Fed up with it > Picture Stolen Watermark Register Copyright > Registered Copyright to all my images > What else to do?
+Fed up with it > Picture Stolen > Watermarked > Registered Copyright to all my photographs > What else can I do?

-First, how to find your images.
-Open Firefox or Google Chrome, right click on the image you posted, click on: Search Google for this image!
-Be prepared, before you do, grab a coffee or tea, that might take a bit long or not, to follow up all found images!
-You also can have Digital watermark, but that cost money.
-In these days Google does it easier for us, IMHO.
+First, how to find your all of you nature and wildlife photographs.
+Open Firefox or Google Chrome, right-click on the photograph you posted, click on Search Google for this photograph!
+Be prepared before you do, grab a coffee or tea, that might take a bit longer or not, to follow up all found photographs!
+You also can have a Digital watermark, but that cost money.
+These days Google does it easier for us, IMHO.
 Hover with the mouse over an icon, it shows you the website address.
-Click on it the image shows big on the right hand side you can open the site.
-Make sure also to click on top the little image icon on: SHOW ALL SIZES, if possible.
+Click on the photograph.
+It shows large and on the right-hand side, you can open the site.
+Make sure also to click on top the little photograph icon on SHOW ALL SIZES, if possible.
 Not always possible!

-I did check on my images, was thrown out of my chair what I have discovered.
-Many coffee’s have been drunk since.
-I took some time to follow up a sum of the most stolen images.
-I have even a runner up “borrowed/stolen” image.
-That runner up I am now after for a few weeks to get it taken out here and there and sending out retroactive license to money making websites.
+I did check on my photographs, was thrown out of my chair what I have discovered.
+Many coffees have been drunk since.
+I took some time to follow up on the sum of the most stolen photographs.
+I have even a runner up “borrowed/stolen” photograph.
+That runner up I am now after for a few weeks to get it taken out here and there and sending out retroactive license to money-making websites.
 Progress looks very good.

-Why do I let a blog owner, a “normal” person, ”borrow” NOT my image for their blog?
-This I will do only, when the blog owner does not have credits nor source link accompanying my copyrighted image!
+Why do I let a blog owner, a “normal” person, ”borrow” NOT photograph for their blog?
+This, I will do only when the blog owner does not have credits nor source links accompanying my copyrighted photograph!
 This is up to you, how you want to handle that!

 But to have the credits written and the source link does NOT excuse the infringement!

-If credits and source link is given to my image/ my name in a blog, I usually do nothing, as long it does not pop up as an advertisement, in a newspaper or magazine.
-When I find images with no credit given in a blog, I send them first an e-mail.
+If credits and source link is given to my photograph / my name in a blog, I usually do nothing.
+A well as it does not pop up as an advertisement, in a newspaper or magazine.
+When I find photographs with no credit given in a blog, I send them first an email.
 Kindly asking for credit & link, which works 60%.
 Others come up with all sorts of excuses.
-Whatever excuse it is, it will be still an infringement!
+Whatever excuse it is, it will still be an infringement!

 The runner up of excuses: “I did not know!”

-There are also the nice blog owners, I like them a lot.
-They sent me an e-mail and ask me for permission to use a image in their blog, accompanied with their blog url.
-The blog owners have given credit and source link in their blog to my name and website!
+There are also lovely blog owners, I like them a lot.
+They sent me an email and ask me for permission to use a photograph in their blog, accompanied by their blog URL.
+The blog owners have given credit and source links in their blog to my name and website!
 Thank you very much.

 What I should not forget, there are some cases, when a blog DOES make money!
 See below for more info on that.

-Than I had/have those “holy cow wow” cases.
-Some of my images, found on a blog, credits of my image went to someone else name, blog owner name or to a well known photographer name!
-This kind of infringements I take the fastest, easiest steps.
-Send e-mail, no answer within 3 days – I file a DMCA – Digital Millennium Copyright Act right away.
-Send an e-mail to the website host (look up in Whois) and this is usually settled pretty fast.
+Then I had/have those “holy cow wow” cases.
+Some of my photographs, found on a blog, credits of my photographs went to someone else name.
+The blog owner’s name or to a well-known photographer name!
+This kind of infringements I take the fastest, most straightforward steps.
+Send an email, no answer within 3 days – I file a DMCA – Digital Millennium Copyright Act right away.
+Send an e-mail to the website host (look it up in Whois), and that is indeed settled pretty fast.
 I have all those mails now sitting in drafts, that makes life easier!
-Keep in mind, those drafts are written very polite!
-Info on this you find below.
+Keep in mind, those drafts are written very politely!
+Info on this, you find below.

-When you find your images in the far east.
-In which Whois site can I find all info I need?
-Usually, just put behind the word Whois the “.com” or for Russia the “.ua” …etc. wherever the site is located.
+Undoubtedly, in the Whois, com site, you can find all info needed.
 Remember, the spider web!
-Google does a pretty good job in helping you to find the right Whois website.
+Google does a pretty good job of helping you to find the right Whois website.
 Now you end up in, say a country you cannot read the website content.
-Google Chrome has a inbuilt translator, use this one or any on the Internet.
-Helps a lot.
+Google Chrome has an inbuilt translator, use this one or any on the Internet.
+That helps a lot.

-Since I have found a few images of mine with another watermark added, the websites watermark or whatever name!
+Since I have found a few photographs of mine with another watermark added, the websites watermark or whatever name!
 It was hard to find a contact e-mail address or phone number or anything in whois for me.
-I sent my Copyright Claim to the addresses given in whois and got answers back, like we are not the Registrar, but they have been listed as such!
-Since the websites have been open and I saw the G+, FB or another social icons I did something different.
+I sent my Copyright Claim to the addresses given in whois and got answers back like we are not the Registrar, but they have been listed as such!
+Since the websites have been open and I saw the G+, FB or another social icon I did something different.
 I went into the source of the website and grabbed from there the websites G+ or FB or any other social “web address”.
-Went into such social sites, like G+ and found under about the e-mail address I needed for the copyright infringement.
-Even goes faster.
+I went into such social sites, like G+ and found under about the e-mail address I needed for copyright infringement.
+It even goes faster.
 Not all have those social icons, but many do!

-How to find the source of an website?
+How to find the source of a website?